 This is because there are hostels around that can help home you until a property is found.
 Buying a home might not be an option due to the sheer amount of money you need for deposits.
 That leaves private renting as possibly the only viable option if you need a home fairly quickly, so we’ve created a guide on everything you need to know about private renting in the UK.

 Clear your rental history

 Perhaps you were a little careless back in college with your rent, or maybe you ran into some financial difficulties and couldn’t pay the rent for your last accommodation?
-Whatever your reason is, it can and will have a negative effect on your rental history, and it’s important to make sure that you clear your name so that private landlords will approve your applications.
-You can view your rental history report and see if anything has been marked against you, then take steps into clearing it so that you can make a fresh start.
+Whatever your reason is, it can and will harm your rental history, and it’s important to make sure that you clear your name so that private landlords will approve your applications.
+You can view your rental history report and see if anything has been marked against you, then take steps to clear it so that you can make a fresh start.

 Save for a deposit

 Most landlords these days require a deposit of a month and a half of rent before you even move in.
 This is to pay for your first month of rent, alongside a safety deposit in case of any damages to make to the property.
 This is often refunded at the end of your tenancy.

 It’s a good idea to find out approximately how many deposits are in your area so that you can begin saving.
 If you’re on a low income, it’s also a good idea to find someone who can be your guarantor.